Filling in the Cracks

 One box of pop-sicle sticks (to stir things up)

-Several Quart mixing cups (Lowes)
+Several Quart mixing cups (Lowes or Grocery Store)

 nicely as a filler.
 WARNING: Wear a really good auto paint mask when working with this stuff.